inputfalken/Sharpy/README.md

         public string LastName { get; set; }
     }
 ```
-This code shows how you can create instances of the type given to the CreateGenerator method.
+These examples show how you can create instances of the type given to the CreateGenerator method.
 ####

 ======